mflatt/expander/README.txt

  compile.rkt - from expanded to raw S-expression

- main.rkt - expander; installs default module loader
+ main.rkt - installs eval handler, compile handler, and resolver

  demo.rkt - exercises the expander and compiler